skip to content

 MPhil Courses

 The Section of German very much welcomes candidates for a master's degree (MPhil).
-It is the only such department in the UK which has always been placed in the top grade in research assessment exercises and can fairly claim to be the best in the country.
+It is the only German department in the UK which has always been placed in the top grade in research assessment exercises and can fairly claim to be the best in the country.
 The collegiate structure of the University also makes for a supportive environment.

 The Section participates in all three of the MMLL Faculty's MPhil courses: